benchristel/verse/docs/advanced/index.md

 ## Managing State

 Most of a Verse program's state is maintained in a single immutable object tree called "the state" (some temporary state is usually held in local variables in routines).
-The state
-can only be accessed (read or modified) by emitting *actions* which are processed by *reducers* that create an updated version of the state.
+The state can only be accessed (read or modified) by emitting *actions* which are processed by *reducers* that create an updated version of the state.
 If you're familiar with Redux—it's almost exactly like Redux.
 To learn more about the state/action/reducer concept, read [the Redux docs](https://redux.js.org/introduction/motivation).

+An advantage of the immutable-state-tree model is that actions are *transactional*.
+If a reducer throws an exception while processing an action, the state is not corrupted; any parts of the action that did succeed are rolled back.
+You can create actions that affect disparate parts of the state, and have confidence that they'll never get out of sync.

 One difference from Redux is that Verse introduces mandatory runtime typechecking of the state.
 This guards